hussain-ahmed2/smsg/readme.md

 users have ability to update and delete there post from home and also all users post page.
 ![Alt text](project_images/updatedeletefromalluserspage.png)

-Thank 💙 you for chacking my project out.
+Thank 💙 you for chacking out my project.